rschlaefli/19fs-dspa-project/README.md

 - On Windows, there might be issues with files not being found inside most of the Docker containers
   - Most often, this occurs to the data and other files being stored with Windows file-endings, which breaks when reading them in Linux
   - To convert these files to use the appropriate Linux file-endings, run `scripts/file_endings_win.bat` from the repository root
+- If recommendations with `1k-users-sorted` do not produce output as expected, make sure that the person ids are `"294 166 344 740 724 722 273 345 658 225"` or other existing person ids.
+The default selected users are defined under the assumption that the 10k-users dataset will be used.